 What Should You Look for When Evaluating a Retirement Fund?

-Here are some of the most critical factors to consider when you start investing your retirement savings in an account like a 401(k).
+Here are some of the most critical factors to consider when you start investing your retirement savings in tax-advantaged retirement accounts such as 401(k)s and IRAs:

-- Costs: If you paid, say, $5 in expenses for every $100 a mutual fund earned you, that would be $5 that wouldn’t grow and compound for you over time.
+• Costs: Let’s say you had $100 invested in a mutual fund, and the fund took out $5 to pay for annual expenses.
+That means only $95 of your money has the opportunity to grow and compound over time.
 So if all else is equal, the lower the cost, the better.
 However, occasionally, a fund justifies its higher fees.
-No worries in that department: The best Fidelity retirement funds‘ fees typically sit near or at the bottom of their category.
+No worries in that department: The best Fidelity retirement funds’ fees typically sit near or at the bottom of their category.

 Why Fidelity Mutual Funds?